paypal/paypal-android/docs/PayPalWebCheckout/README.md

 The PayPal SDK redirects users to a web interface to complete the PayPal Web Checkout flow.
 After a user has completed the flow, a custom URL scheme is used to return control back to your app.

-Edit your app's `AndroidManifest.xml` to include an `intent-filter` and set the `android:scheme` on the Activity that will be responsible for handling the deep link back into the app:
+Edit your app's `AndroidManifest.xml` to include an `intent-filter` and set the `android:scheme` on the Activity that will be responsible for handling the deep link back into the app.
+Also set the activity `launchMode` to `singleTop`:
+> Note: `android:exported` is required if your app compile SDK version is API 31 (Android 12) or later.
 ```xml
 <activity android:name="com.company.app.MyPaymentsActivity"
     android:exported="true"